 Working part-time while you pursue your degree is an excellent way to earn money.
 It also allows you to develop skills and a work history that will be important once you graduate from NMU.
 In addition to part-time jobs, Career Services receives thousands of full-time job postings each year for NMU graduates to consider.

-Cat Career Tracks allows you to easily search through these full-time and part-time jobs, 24/7.
+Cat Career Tracks/Handshake allows you to easily search through these full-time and part-time jobs, 24/7.

-Current/Existing Users: Log into MyNMU and click on 'Cat Career Tracks' under the 'Student Resources' tab.
+First-time Cat Career Tracks/Handshake Users and Current/Existing Users: Log into MyNMU and click on 'Cat Career Tracks' under the 'Student Services' tab.

-For helpful information regarding Cat Career Tracks, Student Employment, Work Study, Career Development, and more - click here.
+For helpful information regarding Cat Career Tracks/Handshake, Student Employment, Federal Work-Study, Career Development, and more - click here.

 [Spotting a Scam]